Rules of Sea battle tafl.

-5. The objective for the king's side is to move the king to any edge square.
-In that case, the king has escaped and his side wins.
+5. The objective for the king's side is to move the cargo ship to any edge square.
+In that case, the cargo ship has escaped and its side wins.

 The king's side wins.

 6a.
-The attackers win if they can capture the king before he escapes.
-The king is captured when the attackers surround him in all four cardinal points.
+The attackers win if they can capture the cargo ship before it escapes.
+The cargo ship itself is captured when the attackers surround it in all four cardinal points.

 6b.
-If the attackers surround the king and ALL remaining defenders, then they win, as they have prevented the king from escaping.
+If the attackers surround the cargo ship and ALL remaining defenders, then they win, as they have prevented the ship from escaping.